 Currently, Tom is a full time firefighter and paramedic with the City of Cleveland Heights.
 He is a nationally recognized author in Fire Engineering's former publication, FireEMS, as well as a contributing author to IFSTA Essentials 6th Edition, and EMS World Magazine.
 Tom is a US Army veteran.
 He serves as a Tactical/Operational Medic with the Cleveland Clinic Police Department where he works with local, state, and federal law enforcement and is a recognized SME and instructor on Rescue Task Force for Active Shooter Response.
 Tom is a former Chapter Captain for Team RWB and is Ohio’s Deputy Administrator at Team Rubicon.
 He is a Board Certified National Healthcare Disaster Professional.

 His interests include fishing, cycling, swimming, and long distance competitive running.
 Tom lives in NE Ohio with his wife Megan and their four sons.
-He is currently pursuing a Master’s Degree in Public Administration.
+He has a Master’s Degree in Public Administration from Anna Maria College.
 Tom received the honorific of knighthood by the sovereign leader Prince Michael of Sealand in 2018.
 Tom also discusses EMS, firefighting, veterans issues, and disaster and tactical medicine on Twitter at @OneTallMedic.

 EMS Continuing Education classes are scheduled and conducted at the respective Fire Departments listed under our Medical Direction as well as at Cleveland Clinic Main Campus.